10 Best Beaches In Albania You Gotta Check Out

-With its still unspoiled beaches, the tasty food and the extremely competitive prices, Albania is undoubtedly the trending summer destination in the Balkans.
+With its still unspoiled beaches, tasty food and extremely competitive prices, Albania is undoubtedly the trending summer destination in the Balkans.

-Without further ado, here are the best beaches you can find in Albania driving along the state highway number 8 from north to south:
+Without further ado, though, here are the best beaches you can find in Albania driving along the state highway number 8 from north to south.

 Gjipe Beach is possibly the best-kept secret of the Albanian Riviera.

-You do need to take a 30 minutes walk (around 1.5 kilometers) to reach it.
-Never fear, you’re walking under the bathing sunlight along a red soil path. (just keep in mind that you’ll need to walk back later).
+You do need to take a 30-minute walk (around 1.5 kilometers) to reach it.
+Don’t worry, though, you’re walking under the bathing sunlight along a red soil path.
+Just keep in mind that you’ll need to walk back later.

 Gjipe is my favorite beach on the Albanian Riviera.
-It has a wild, simple and kind of alternative atmosphere, clear emerald water, and a majestic stage: it is nestled among the rocky cliffs whose color ranges from red to gray and white, dotted with the green of the shrubs.
+It has a wild, simple and kind of alternative atmosphere, clear emerald water, and a majestic stage.
+It is nestled among the rocky cliffs whose colors range from red to gray and white, dotted with the green of the shrubs.

-Gjipe is one of the beautiful beaches on the Karaburun peninsula, which is part of the National Marine Park -hence preserved and well-taken care of.
+Gjipe is one of the beautiful beaches on the Karaburun peninsula, which is part of the National Marine Park.
+Hence, why it’s preserved and so well-taken care of.

 Besides the beautiful beach, Dhërmi also has a vibrant nightlife, so it perfectly suits young travelers.

-The village itself is made up of traditional stone houses and, more recently, wooden and eco-friendly structures built to host the numerous tourists without weighing down the ecosystem.
+The village itself consists of traditional stone houses and, more recently, wooden and eco-friendly structures built to host the numerous tourists without weighing down the ecosystem.

 The area is also well-known for its many churches, where you can admire ancient cultural treasures.
-Dhërmi beach (which is 2.5 km downhill) is definitely more popular than Gjipe and other hidden bays in the area.
+Dhërmi Beach (which is 2.5 kilometers downhill) is definitely more popular than Gjipe and other hidden bays in the area.

-Dhërmi beach can get crowded with both locals and tourists in high season, but next to the main beach there are many secluded bays, which you can reach by walking through beautiful olive groves – so take a wander for some peace and quiet.
+Dhërmi Beach can, therefore, get crowded with both locals and tourists in the high season.
+However, next to the main beach are many secluded bays, which you can reach by walking through beautiful olive groves, a peaceful and quiet wander along the coast.

-Jalë is a beach equipped with restaurants, bars, campings and even disco clubs, but –still- here you can enjoy a very relaxed vibe.
+Jalë is a beach home to restaurants, bars, campings and even disco clubs.
+Still, though, you can also enjoy a very relaxed vibe here.